adeira/universe/src/mrtnzlml-meta/docs/graphql.md

 The GraphQL grammar is greedy; this means that when given a choice between two definitions in a production, the rule matching the longest sequence of tokens prevails.
 See: https://github.com/facebook/graphql/issues/539#issuecomment-455821685

+## Persistent queries (stored operations)

+Why?

+- security (queries whitelist)
+- performance (expensive queries upload, possible server optimizations (skip validations))
+- AB testing (not sending full query strings with `@include` and `@skip`), basically the queries are not meant to be send from the client

+How?

+TKTK (2 approaches: ephemeral Apollo vs. compile time)

 ## Deprecating queries

 > We don't clean up old queries and don't allow breaking changes to the schema (but you can for example start returning null for some fields if a feature is removed).